Celine Dion Says Late Husband Gives Her The ‘Courage’ To Perform

-Celine Dion has revealed that the strength she feels from her late husband Rene Angelil gives her the “courage” she needs to perform and continue the legacy the two began when the music producer discovered Dion at the age of 12-years-old and believed in her talent so much he mortgaged his own home to finance her debut album.
+Celine Dion revealed that the strength she feels from her late husband Rene Angelil gives her the “courage” she needs to perform and continue the legacy the two began when the music producer discovered Dion at the age of 12-years-old, having believed in her talent so much he mortgaged his own home to finance her debut album.

 Dion shared with Entertainment Tonight that it was one of Angelil’s greatest wishes during his illness to know his wife was back on stage and performing.

-The multiple-Grammy winner then revealed her late husband, even as he lay ill, knew the only place for his wife was on stage.
+The multiple Grammy-winner then revealed her late husband, even as he lay ill, knew the only place for his wife was on stage.

 “I wanted to be by his bedside, and he really wanted me to go back on stage.
 He wanted to see me perform again and I did.
-It was hard but I did and he could let go after, peacefully,” said the mother of the couple’s three children; Rene Charles, Nelson, and Eddy.
+It was hard but I did and he could let go after, peacefully,” said the mother of the couple’s three children: Rene Charles, Nelson, and Eddy.

-Angélil died of a heart attack at the age of 73 in January 2016 after suffering a long battle with throat cancer.
+Angelil died of a heart attack at the age of 73 in January 2016 after suffering a long battle with throat cancer.

 Dion recently announced that she would tour once again.
 USA Today reported that the tour will be called “Courage.”
-The new tour will begin in the Fall after the singer takes the summer to prepare for the massive outing, which will begin on Sept.
-18 in Quebec City, Canada and will make stops in over 50 North American cities.
+The new tour will begin in the fall after the singer takes the summer to prepare for the massive outing, which will begin on Sept.
+18 in Quebec City, Canada, and will make stops in over 50 North American cities.

 There was a time when Celine Dion didn't know if she could ever sing again.https://t.co/fqGQ2h2uT2